 “One Woman for Ten Men and No Law but Desire!”

 The notion that women immediately become chattel when civilization breaks down extends to later post-apocalyptic fiction, even superior novels by John Wyndham and Ward Moore.
 And it’s true that whole lines of pulp fiction indulged in puerile sexual fantasies of this kind, whether in lost civilizations or outer space.
 This sexist undertow is balanced somewhat by the progressive Claire Arrington character.
-Top-billed Peggy Shannon shows an interesting personality (and really great hair): she remains knowingly independent, whether being propositioned by the thoughtful Martin.
+Top-billed Peggy Shannon shows an interesting personality (and really great hair): she remains knowingly independent even when being propositioned by the thoughtful Martin.
 Claire is also an assertive fighter.
-She doesn’t surrender even when tied up and mauled by the disgusting Jephson, whose shaggy hair reminds this viewer of Gibson Gowland in Von Stroheim’s Greed.
+She doesn’t surrender when tied up and mauled by the disgusting Jephson, whose shaggy haircut reminds this viewer of Gibson Gowland in Von Stroheim’s Greed.
 Claire is a pretty daring pre-Code heroine.
 Her weapons include a rifle, a knife and a club with a spike driven through one end.
 She strips to her underwear to swim.
 At one point Martin carries her about when she’s apparently topless.
-The Code eliminated even suggestions of such activity.
+The Code would eliminate even suggestions of such activity.

-The script just skips over what one would assume would be essential scenes.
-Not only does Martin have no scene where he realizes he’s lost his family, his reunion with his wife happens off-screen.
-As the old rule of passive femininity dictates, Lois Wilson’s Helen Webster remains passive, accepting whatever Martin decides.
+The script just skips what ought to be essential scenes.
+Not only does Martin have no scene where he realizes he’s lost his family, his reunion with his wife happens off-screen as well.
+As the old rule of passive femininity dictates, Lois Wilson’s Helen Webster calmly accepts whatever Martin decides.
 We remain on Claire’s side even though she responds to her new rival in a completely selfish manner.
-We keep expecting the triangle to be resolved through action, with Helen sacrificed to a bullet or a volcano or something.
-Since Claire can swim to safety through a tsunami, she would seem, the fitter of the species.
+We keep expecting the triangle to be resolved through action, with Helen sacrificed to something violent, a bullet or a volcano.
+Since Claire can swim to safety through a tsunami, she would seem the fitter of the species.
 Either that, or both women could surely find mates more rugged and attractive than the rather ordinary Mr. Blackmer.
 Although the info is repeated ad infinitum elsewhere, most of us know Blackmer very well from his superb performance thirty-five years later in Roman Polanski’s Rosemary’s Baby.

 Despite its fantastic destruction scene, even commentator Richard Harland Smith rates Deluge as ‘a swing and a miss.’
-With its second half limited to a few dozen people running around in the brush and quarry area in Griffith Park, the expensive Deluge seems a precursor of familiar ‘fifties sci-fi cheapies, filmed on the level of a series western.
+With its second half limited to a few dozen people running around in the brush and quarry area in Griffith Park, the expensive Deluge seems a precursor of familiar ‘fifties sci-fi cheapies filmed on the level of a series western.
 The busy music score can’t hold a candle to the RKO-produced magic of Max Steiner, and neither are the performances up to big-studio standards.
-Director Feist has those discontinuities in the script to deal with, which leave the ‘hero’ Martin Webster sort of shacked up with two wives and not even enjoying the situation.
+Director Feist stumbles over those discontinuities in the script, which leave the ‘hero’ Martin Webster shacked up with two wives and not even enjoying the situation.
 Webster is never shown trying to make a choice — he just tells each woman he loves her.
-The community was getting set to arrange an every-woman’s-gotta-get-married law, which seems almost as unfair as Jephson’s caveman approach to gender equality.
+The community was getting set to arrange an every-woman’s-gotta-get-married law, a solution just as unfair as Jephson’s caveman approach to gender equality.
 Perhaps Webster has plans to Make New Jersey Great Again by appointing himself a major muckety-muck with special privileges.
 But I guess no post-flood Design for Living came to be.

 I’m really happy to finally see Deluge and grateful that Kino has delivered it to us so soon after its rediscovery.
 It may be no classic but its significance as a social document and a proto- Mad Max adventure makes it an important picture.
 And that crazy earthquake ‘n’ tsunami sequence is pretty amazing.